bryanhain97/bryanhain97/README.md

 - 👋 Hi, my name is Bryan I'm from Berlin and 24 years old.
 I am trying to become a self taught developer.

 - 👀 I’m interested in web development, computer hardware architecture and cybersecurity.

 - 🌱 I’m currently learning programming.
 I started learning how to code in september of 2020 and i'm currently working my way through the process of connecting the front-end part of web-development with the back-end.
-I want to launch a project-website when i got a good understanding of the core concepts of the frontend and backend.
+I want to launch a project-website when i got a good understanding of the core concepts of the frontend and backend (Oct.2021).

 - 💞️ I’m looking to collaborate on everything that helps me build my knowledge.
 I'm currently learning TypeScript, MongoDB and React.
 I want to learn more about Node.js after that.